-The history of the northwest Pacific plate since the formation of the lithosphere and Shatsky Rise seems to be one of northward drift and low sedimentation.
-Sediments atop Shatsky Rise are as thick as 1.2 km because the rise top remained above the carbonate compensation depth (CCD) and thick pelagic carbonate sediments were allowed to accumulate (Sliter and Brown, 1993).
+The history of the northwest Pacific plate since the formation of the lithosphere and Shatsky Rise is one of northward drift and low sedimentation.
+Sediments atop Shatsky Rise are as thick as 1.2 km because the rise top remained above the calcite compensation depth (CCD), allowing a thick layer of pelagic carbonate sediments to accumulate (Sliter and Brown, 1993).
 In contrast, sediments in the adjacent abyssal basins are thin, typically 300-500 m thick (Ludwig and Houtz, 1979), owing to seafloor depth and distance from major sediment sources.

 Cores collected in the northwest Pacific basin by DSDP (Legs 6, 20, 32, and 86) and ODP (Legs 185 and 191) over the last 30 yr show a similar stratigraphy with three primary layers (Fisher et al., 1971; Heezen, MacGregor, et al., 1973; Larson, Moberly, et al., 1975; Heath, Burckle, et al., 1985; Plank, Ludden, Escutia, et al., 2000).
 A Miocene to Pleistocene blanket of siliceous clay and oozes is present from the seafloor downward to >200 m in places.
 In these sediments, diatoms and radiolarians are common to abundant but few calcareous microfossils are found.
 Ash layers are also common.
-Comparison with holes located southeast of Shatsky Rise (Fig. 5) indicates that this layer is largely absent or attenuated in that region.
-This observation implies that the thick Neogene layer results from productivity in waters of the western boundary currents.
+The Miocene to Pleistocene blanket of siliceous clay and oozes is largely absent or attenuated southeast of Shatsky Rise (Fig. F5).
+This observation implies that the thick Neogene layer results from higher productivity in waters of the mixing Oyashio and Kuroshio Extension currents.
 The gray to olive siliceous clays and oozes typically pass downward to barren brown or reddish brown clays.
 Although the age of these clays is often undetermined, at some sites they belong to the mid- to Late Cretaceous (e.g., Sites 51, 194, and 195) but this part of the column may contain a highly condensed Tertiary section as well (e.g., Site 576).
 Beneath the barren clays is an often poorly recovered layer consisting of calcareous oozes, chalk, or marl deposited soon after the formation of the crust while it was at a depth above the CCD.
 This layer has suffered poor recovery because it is associated with chert and porcellanite layers that are ubiquitous in the northwest Pacific.
 With rotary drilling using water as a flushing agent, the chert causes the formation to be ground up and the softer parts washed away, generally leaving only rounded chert fragments and slight traces of the softer matrix.
-In many holes, the top of the chert layer seems to correspond to the top of the calcareous section (Fig. 5) but this relationship is difficult to discern in some holes owing to poor recovery.
+In many holes, the top of the chert layer seems to correspond to the top of the calcareous section (Fig. F5) but this relationship is difficult to discern in some holes owing to poor recovery.
 In other holes, however, the chert appears higher in the section along with the barren brown clays.